Venetian Crusade: Council of Nablus

 Canons 23-25 focused on theft.
 Canon 23 says that anyone convicted of stealing property worth more than one bezant should have either a hand or foot cut off, or an eye removed.
 If the property was worth less than one bezant, he should be branded on the face and publicly whipped.
 The stolen goods should be returned, but if they are no longer in the thief's possession, the thief himself becomes the property of his victim.
 If the thief is caught stealing again, he should either have his other hand, foot, or eye removed, or he should be killed.
 If the thief was underage, canon 24 says he should be kept in custody and then sent to the royal court, but no further punishment is outlined.
 Canon 25 states that these punishments also do not apply to the barons, who should be subject only to the judgement of the royal court.

-The Council of Nablus marks the recognition of military orders in the Crusader States for the first time.
-With all the constant warfare between the Crusaders and Muslims, the pilgrims were in danger and military orders were important in their protection.
+The Council of Nablus marks the recognition of military orders in the Crusader states for the first time.
+With all the constant warfare between the Crusaders and Muslims, the pilgrims were in danger, and military orders were important in their protection.
 A confraternity of knights established by Hugh of Payns and Godfrey de Saint-Omer to protect pilgrims in the Holy Land most probably received official recognition at the council, according to historians Malcolm Barber and Christopher Tyerman.
 Baldwin temporarily lodged the knights in the royal palace on the Temple Mount and they became known as the Knights Templar.
 He offered Nabi Samwil to the Cistercians, but Bernard of Clairvaux ceded the place to the Premonstratensians who built a monastery.
-After the council, Orders like the Knights Hospitaller and the Knights Templar were recognized by all of the Crusader states and their operations now extended throughout the Outremer.
-Baldwin and Warmund of Picquigny charged the Orders with the duty of keeping the roads safe from thieves and others who were routinely robbing and killing pilgrims en route to Jerusalem.
+After the council, orders like the Knights Hospitaller and the Knights Templar were recognized by all of the Crusader states, and their operations extended throughout the Outremer.
+Baldwin and Warmund charged the orders with the duty of keeping the roads safe from thieves and others who were routinely robbing and killing pilgrims en route to Jerusalem.

-Those who signed as witnesses to the canons were mostly ecclesiastics, with a few secular nobles.
-They included, Warmund, the Patriarch of Jerusalem, Baldwin II, Evremar, Archbishop of Caesarea, Bernard, Bishop of Nazareth, Ansquitinus, Bishop of Bethlehem, Roger, Bishop of Ramla, Guildoinus, abbot-elect of St. Mary of the Valley of Josaphat, Peter, abbot of Mount Tabor, Achardus, prior of the Temple, Arnaldus, prior of Mount Sion, Girardus, prior of the Holy Sepulchre, Pagan, chancellor of Jerusalem, Eustace Grenier, Lord of Caesarea and Sidon, constable of Jerusalem, William I of Bures, Barisan, constable of Jaffa, and Baldwin, Lord of Ramla.